November to January - watch out for downed Westland petrels

 An annual count of blue penguin sign on West Coast beaches in October, but we'd love to hear from you anytime.
 It's a great opportunity to discover your beach and to be involved in a project!

-Let's get back to paper and pencil this year!
-Here's a simple form: 2022 blue penguin count form to print and take with you or take some paper and note the key observations.
+Here's a simple form you could use: 2022 blue penguin count form to print and take with you or take some paper and note the key observations.
 And then share your results with us in one of the following ways:

 - ideally add your findings to our super simple Google Form, or